 The benefit of a dog tag is that it can be read without needing special equipment.
 But technology hasn’t ignored the dog market.
 For a few bucks more than a regular ID tag, you can purchase a USB dog tag.
 There are also tags with QR codes.
 When somebody reads the code with their phone, they are taken to a website with a profile containing your dog’s information.
 Such a service will likely require a monthly subscription fee.

-Finally, there are GPS smart collars like LINK that allow you to track your dog’s location with an app on your phone.
+Finally, there are GPS smart collars that allow you to track your dog’s location with an app on your phone.
 They cost under $150 but do require an additional fee for the monthly service plan.
 However, other people can’t read/use the collar and the battery life is a factor.

 Collars can fall off and tags can break, leaving your dog without ID.
 That’s why your dog should have permanent backup identification as well.
 A microchip is a fantastic option that costs around $50 including the one-time registration fee.
 Although they sound like something from a science fiction movie, microchips are safe and reliable.
 They are quite small, about the size of a grain of rice, and are implanted between your dog’s shoulder blades.
 The procedure is much like a vaccine injection – quick and almost painless.
 Once the chip is in place, your dog has a lifelong and internationally recognized method of identification.